 - Resistance bands

-If you are just starting out, you may want to think about joining an online fitness app so you can learn basic movements and techniques in strength training.
+If you’re a beginner, you may also want to consider joining an online fitness app to learn proper basic strength training movements and techniques and avoid injuries.

 - Tai Chi